KillovSky/Iris/.readme/en/README.md

 ### Requiriments

+- Two numbers at WhatsApp, one for owner and other for BOT.
 - [NodeJS](https://nodejs.org) - LTS recommended.
 - [Git](https://git-scm.com) - For the Unix-Tools - Careful.
 - [FFmpeg](https://ffmpeg.org) - For gif command.